privacyguides/privacyguides.org/collections/_evergreen/linux-desktop.md

 Atomic updating distributions apply updates in full or not at all.
 Typically transactional update systems are also atomic.

-A transactional update system, creates a snapshot that is made before and after an update is applied.
+A transactional update system creates a snapshot that is made before and after an update is applied.
 If an update fails part of the way through (perhaps because of a power failure), rolling the update back to the "last known good state" is easy.

 For fast-moving distributions like Silverblue, Tumbleweed and NixOS reliability can be achieved with this model.